 As she grew up, she began volunteering, joining the first garden club in 1959 and organizing a neighborhood garden club in 1961.

 The State Botanical Garden of Georgia was established in 1968, largely due to the efforts of garden club members and the Garden Club of Georgia (GCG).
-She was president of GCG from 1987 to 1989, was president of National Garden Clubs, Inc. from 1999 to 2001, and vice president of World Association of Floral Artists from 2008 to 2011.
+Sanders was president of GCG from 1987 to 1989, president of National Garden Clubs, Inc. from 1999 to 2001, and vice president of World Association of Floral Artists from 2008 to 2011.

-Deen Day Sanders will be recognized on May 5 during a 50th Anniversary Celebration at the State Botanical Garden’s annual fundraiser, the Gardens of the World Ball.
+Sanders will be recognized on May 5 during a 50th Anniversary Celebration at the State Botanical Garden’s annual fundraiser, the Gardens of the World Ball.
 She and Mark Callaway, another longtime supporter of the State Botanical Garden, are serving as co-chairs for the event.
 Sanders will be escorted by her husband, Jim Sanders, whom she married in 2002.

 A driven philanthropist and lifelong learner, she remained committed to the State Botanical Garden of Georgia, and provided support for the garden’s plants, trails and facilities.